 It may be hard to believe, but graphic design is something that is essential to your business.
 Design has the ability to take your marketing collateral to the next level.
 However, when you don’t have the artistic background and qualifications of a professional designer, it can be an overwhelming and intimidating space.
 How do I make it look less cluttered?
 Why isn’t it looking like what I pictured in my head?
 These are the same questions professional graphic designers ask themselves daily, so don’t put yourself down.

 Daily, we are exposed to the latest design trends, award winning design solutions, and creatives in the field who are forging a new, stylish path.
 Intimidating, sure, but your design doesn’t need to be backed by awards to be considered high quality.
 By following a few simple rules, and by learning from the mistakes of others, your design has the potential to really make your clients’ brand shine.
-So, let’s take a look at the top 10 design do’s and don’ts when it comes to your flyer, business card, menu, poster and postcard designs.
+So, let’s take a look at the top 10 design do’s and don’ts of graphic design.

 The Top 10 Graphic Design Do’s: